mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-2.md

 **Question**: Epistemology?

 **Katagiri**: Epistemology.
-So, ego consciousness is a very minute vibration of consciousness, to separate, to dichotomize – simultaneously, all of a sudden.
-(By *simultaneously*, he may mean *instantaneously*.)
+So, ego consciousness is a very minute vibration of consciousness, to separate, to dichotomize – simultaneously, all of a sudden. (*Transcriber’s note:* By *simultaneously*, he may mean *instantaneously*.)
 Automatically, beyond your speculation.
 This is what is always happening.
 When I see this table, immediately I see this table, and then next, ego consciousness always [has] lots of energies.
 [It is] not only the capacity to separate everything, but also it has lots of energy to continue to contact with the object.
 In other words, [it is] the “stickiness” to the object.

 So that is ego consciousness: separation, and also attachment there.
 That is very deep, very deep.